-Term Acronym Definition system, to enable access by the LSEs to generation from interconnected systems to meet generation reliability requirements.
-Preservation of CBM for an LSE allows that entity to reduce its installed generating capacity below that which may otherwise have been necessary without interconnections to meet its generation reliability requirements.
-The transmission transfer capability preserved as CBM is intended to be used by the LSE only in times of emergency generation deficiencies.
-(Marge de partage de capacité) (Marge bénéficiaire de capacité) 5 Source: Glossary of Terms Used in NERC Reliability Standards Capacity Benefit Margin Implementation Document CBMID A document that describes the implementation of a Capacity Benefit Margin methodology.
-(Document de mise en œuvre de la marge de partage de capacité) Source: Glossary of Terms Used in NERC Reliability Standards Capacity Emergency A capacity emergency exists when a Balancing Authority Area's operating capacity, plus firm purchases from other systems, to the extent available or limited by transfer capability, is inadequate to meet its demand plus its regulating requirements.
-(Défaillance en puissance) Source: Glossary of Terms Used in NERC Reliability Standards Cascading The uncontrolled successive loss of system elements triggered by an incident at any location.
+Term Acronym Definition the extent available or limited by transfer capability, is inadequate to meet its demand plus its regulating requirements.
+(Défaillance en puissance) Cascading Source : Glossary of Terms Used in NERC Reliability Standards Effective until September 30, 2021: Cascauling The uncontrolled successive loss of system elements triggered by an incident at any location.
 Cascading results in widespread electric service interruption that cannot be restrained from sequentially spreading beyond an area predetermined by studies.
-(Déclenchements en cascade) Source: Glossary of Terms Used in NERC Reliability Standards CIP Exceptional Circumstance A situation that involves or threatens to involve one or more of the following, or similar, conditions that impact safety or BES reliability: a risk of injury or death; a natural disaster; civil unrest; an imminent or existing hardware, software, or equipment failure; a Cyber Security Incident requiring emergency assistance; a response by emergency services; the enactment of a mutual assistance agreement; or an impediment of large scale workforce availability.
-(Circonstance CIP exceptionnelle) Source: Glossary of Terms Used in NERC Reliability Standards CIP Senior Manager A single senior management official with overall authority and responsibility for leading and managing implementation of and continuing adherence to the requirements within the NERC CIP Standards, CIP-002 through CIP-011.
-(Cadre supérieur CIP) Source: Glossary of Terms Used in NERC Reliability Standards
+Effective on October 1, 2021: The uncontrolled successive loss of System Elements triggered by an incident at any location.
+Cascading results in widespread electric service interruption that cannot be restrained from sequentially spreading beyond an area predetermined by studies.
+CIP Exceptional Circumstance (Déclenchements en cascade) Source : Glossary of Terms Used in NERC Reliability Standards A situation that involves or threatens to involve one or more of the following, or similar, conditions that impact safety or BES reliability: a risk of injury or death; a natural disaster; civil unrest; an imminent or existing hardware, software, or equipment failure; a Cyber Security Incident requiring emergency assistance; a response by emergency services; the enactment of a mutual assistance agreement; or an impediment of large scale workforce availability.
+(Circonstance CIP exceptionnelle) CIP Senior Manager Source : Glossary of Terms Used in NERC Reliability Standards A single senior management official with overall authority and responsibility for leading and managing implementation of and continuing adherence to the requirements within the NERC CIP Standards, CIP-002 through CIP-011.
+(Cadre supérieur CIP) Clock Hour Source : Glossary of Terms Used in NERC Reliability Standards The 60-minute period ending at :00.
+All surveys, measurements, and reports are based on Clock Hour periods unless specifically noted.
+(Heure civile) Source : Glossary of Terms Used in NERC Reliability Standards Cogeneration Production of electricity from steam, heat, or other forms of energy produced as a by-product of another process.